Msil15/UMASS-Projects/README.md

 Einstein_Test: A code which uses VPython to simulate an object falling into a black hole.

 EAS-502: Code for a series of problems done in EAS-502: High Performance Computing.
-Problems were split across a group, so not all code is complete.
+Not all code is complete.